cloudfoundry/php-buildpack/docs/development.md

 The method is given one argument which is an Installer builder object.
 The object can be used to install packages, configuration files or access the context (for examples of all this, see the core extensions like [HTTPD], [Nginx], [PHP] and [NewRelic]).
 The method should return 0 when successful or any other number when it fails.
 Optionally, the extension can raise an exception.
 This will also signal a failure and it can provide more details about why something failed.

+#### Tips

-To be consistent with the rest of the build pack, extensions should import and use the standard logging module.
+  - To be consistent with the rest of the build pack, extensions should import and use the standard logging module.
 This will allow extension output to be incorporated into the output for the rest of the build pack.
+  - The build pack will run every extension that is included with the build pack and the application.
+There is no mechanism to disable specific extensions.
+Thus, when you write an extension, you should make some way for the user to enable / disable it's functionality.
+See the [NewRelic] extension for an example of this.
+  - If an extension requires configuration, it should be included with the extension.
+The `defaults/options.json` file is for the build pack and its core extensions.
+See the [NewRelic] build pack for an example of this.
+  - Extensions should have their own test module.
+This generally takes the form `tests/test_<extension_name>.py`.

 ### Testing